 Who do I sue if my vehicle was parked when it was damaged?

 If your car was damaged while it was parked and unoccupied – meaning that no one, including you, was inside the car at the time it was damaged – then you would sue the auto insurance company of the owner and operator of the vehicle that damaged your car under their “property protection insurance” coverage.

 Property protection insurance or PPI provides coverage that pays for “the lesser of reasonable repair costs or replacement costs less depreciation and, if applicable, the value of loss of use.”
 (MCL 500.3121(5))

 Need help?
 Call the auto accident attorneys at Michigan Auto Law

-If you have questions about who to sue after a car accident in Michigan and would like to speak with an experienced lawyer, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help by emailing [email protected] or you can use the chat feature on our website.
+If you have questions about who to sue after a car accident in Michigan and would like to speak with an experienced lawyer, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.